Date: 28 Sep 2019 at 10:30 - 16:00

 - Mr Nick Pollard, a founder member of the charity ‘Family Mental Wealth’. (https://familymentalwealth.com) who has first-hand experience of parenting a child with mental health issues.

-At the conference in recent years CViE has tackled some very challenging topics.
-This is simply because parents, young people and children are confronted with these topics daily and CViE exists to help.
+At previous conferences, CViE has tackled some very challenging topics.
+Very simply this is because parents, young people and children are confronted with these topics on a daily basis and CViE aims to help.

 If the Lord will, this year will be no different; the theme of the Conference will be ‘Mind Matters’.
-Mental Health is a very topical issue that has a high profile in society in general as well as within education, and CViE feels it is time to broach it.
+Mental Health is a very topical issue that has a high profile in society in general as well as within education, and at CViE we feel it is time to broach it from a Christian perspective.

 Today, young people are under unrelenting pressure to conform, and to be ‘liked’.
-With the absence of absolutes of right and wrong, the pervasiveness of technology and social media, and the prominence of the LGBT agenda young minds are inevitably confused.
+With the increasing absence of absolutes (right and wrong), the pervasiveness of technology and social media, and the prominence of the LGBT agenda, young minds are inevitably confused.
 This leads to erosion of their sense of worth, purpose and direction, too often with tragic consequences.
 Recent coverage of teen suicides and the high rate of self-harm amongst teenage girls bears testament to this.
-The rising tide of mental health related problems has increased strain on parents, teachers and students.
+The rising tide of mental health related problems has also increased strain on parents, teachers and students.

-Mental Health is a very broad and difficult topic, but its sensitive nature can make it harder to talk about.
-It is also very often misunderstood, misused and even abused both in society as whole and in Christian circles.
+Mental Health is a very broad and topic and its sensitive nature can make it hard to talk about.
+It’s terminology is often misunderstood, misused and even abused both in society as a whole and in Christian circles.